 Elder Research was tasked to identify networks of document preparers who worked together in a given year.
 Documents with particular information in common indicated a possible network connection.
 The goals were to enhance the client’s capabilities in two ways:

-- Improve efficiency of finding documents with incorrect preparer identification and re-assigning them to the correct preparer identification when possible.
+Improve the efficiency of finding documents with incorrect preparer identification and re-assigning them to the correct preparer identification when possible.

-- Enable the analysts to consider preparer networks instead of only individual preparers to better deploy investigative resources.
+Enable the analysts to consider preparer networks instead of only individual preparers to better deploy investigative resources.
+The

 The project required several interrelated stages of data analysis using multiple data sources and formats.
 Since it was common for the documents to have typographical and other errors preparers could appear to be linked when they did not actually work together.
 Elder Research used extensive data validation procedures to account for missing data and ensure that the documents identified the proper preparer.